jahya/jahya.github.io/app/_works/emergency-room.md

 exhibitions:
  - "HarvestWorks, New York, 2016"
  - "Human Impacts Institute, New York, 2017"
- - "SPRING/BREAK Art Fair, New York, 2018"
+ - "SPRING/BREAK, New York Armory Week, 2018"
 ---
 _Emergency Room_ is an immersive media installation examining the global climate crisis through the lens of a personal health crisis.